MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lcs-solutions/code-migration-lcs-solutions.md

 ---

-# Migrate code for Dynamics 365 for Finance and Operations solution
+# Migrate code for a Dynamics 365 for Finance and Operations solution

 [!include[banner](../includes/banner.md)]